 Partridge Chantecler males have brilliant rich red plumage on the neck and saddle with black tails and breasts while the females are a rich mahogany brown with each feather having intricate black markings known as “penciling”.
 Buff Chanteclers are a beautiful golden buff color, similar to the coloring of the Buff Orpington.
 The Chantecler is a cold-hardy, Dual-Purpose breed that was originally developed in Canada in the early 1900s.
 The first Chanteclers were created by crossing Wyandottes, Cochins, Cornish, and Leghorns.
 The goal was to create a hardy, Dual-Purpose bird that could withstand the harsh Canadian winters, lay a good number of eggs, and produce a good carcass for the table.
 Chanteclers feature small cushion combs along with small, practically non-existent, wattles and dense feathering.
 All these traits make them very well suited to cold northern climates.
-You will receive a good mix of both varieties in this assortment, with no guarantee in the number of each color.
+We offer Buff and Partridge Chanteclers with no guarantee in the number of colors of each.

 Production: 200 Medium Brown Eggs/Year